Dear reader of ADxS.org, please excuse the disruption.

 Amphetamine medication is also said to be helpful here.14

-An augmenting optimal setting with noradrenergic medication can subjectively double the benefit of methylphenidate.
-(Individual) sufferers report that an optimally adjusted dosage in combination with stimulants completely eliminated their ADHD symptoms.
+An augmenting optimal setting with noradrenergic medication can subjectively double the gain that methylphenidate brings.
+(Individual) persons with ADHD report that an optimally adjusted dosage in combination with stimulants completely eliminated the symptoms of ADHD in them.
 Unfortunately, this effect was limited in time, which indicates an up- or downregulation of receptors (see 2.4.).

 3.3.
 Response speed of noradrenergic drugs